k98kurz/tapescript/language_spec.md

 - `verify_txn_constraint(txn_proof: bytes, constraint: bytes) -> bool`
 - `calc_txn_aggregates(txn_proofs: list[bytes], scope: bytes = None) -> dict[bytes, int]`

-The contract should be the source of the values put onto the queue and passed to the contract functions by `OP_CHECK_TRANSFER count` or at least sharing an interface with the source of those values.
+The contract should be the source of the values put onto the stack and passed to the contract functions by `OP_CHECK_TRANSFER count` or at least sharing an interface with the source of those values.

-The first three functions will be called on each transaction proof, and a `False` returned for any of them will result in `False` placed onto the queue.
-Then, `calc_txn_aggregates` will be called and supplied the list of txn proofs, and the result for the destination will be taken out of the result of that function call; if it is equal to or greater than the `amount` and all proofs were valid, it puts `True` onto the queue, else it puts `False` onto the queue.
+The first three functions will be called on each transaction proof, and a `False` returned for any of them will result in `False` placed onto the stack.
+Then, `calc_txn_aggregates` will be called and supplied the list of txn proofs, and the result for the destination will be taken out of the result of that function call; if it is equal to or greater than the `amount` and all proofs were valid, it puts `True` onto the stack, else it puts `False` onto the stack.

 ### `OP_INVOKE`

-Takes an item from the queue as `contract_id`; takes a uint from the queue as `argcount`; takes `argcount` items from the queue as arguments; tries to invoke the contract's `abi` method, passing it the arguments; puts any return values onto the queue.
+Takes an item from the stack as `contract_id`; takes a uint from the stack as `argcount`; takes `argcount` items from the stack as arguments; tries to invoke the contract's `abi` method, passing it the arguments; puts any return values onto the stack.
 Raises `ScriptExecutionError` if the contract is missing or does not implement the `CanBeInvoked` interface.
 Raises `TypeError` if the return value type is not bytes or NoneType.
 If allowed by tape.flag[0], will put any return values into cache at key b'IR'.